AmrDeveloper/Amun/docs/reference/for.md

-Currently Jot has theww types of for statement and we may have more in the future
+Currently Amun has theww types of for statement and we may have more in the future

 ## Forever